The Evolution of Ultrafast, Ultra-Precise Beam Steering Techniques for Micro-Material Processing20 June 2017, Fremont

 Some vendors choose ultraviolet (UV) lasers for their superior ability to reduce spot size and HAZ.
 For example, the Gooch & Housego 4200 series of AODFs is optimized for precision control of a UV laser beam.
 This product has a 210 MHz center frequency, RF bandwidth of 130 MHz, and a diffraction efficiency of 83% typical over a full 30 mrad scan angle.
 It is now being used by a number of OEM manufacturers for their latest micro-electronic processing tools.

 For an X-Y beam steering system a pair of AODFs are needed – one for each axis.
 It is important that the timing between the controllers directing each device is tightly synchronized.
-Recently Gooch & Housego began shipping the acousto-optical deflector (AODF) Dual Driver, which enables independent control of two AODs at once with a single driver system.
-The AODF Dual Driver replaces two drivers and their corresponding amplifiers with a single device consisting of two independent 15 W RF output channels and dual fast parallel interfaces that can simultaneously steer two beams with sequential or preloaded fabrication patterns.
-Thus, the AODF Dual Driver can accomplish twice as much as a single RF driver with reduced power consumption, footprint and cost.
+Recently Gooch & Housego began shipping drivers from the acousto-optical deflector (AODF) 6000 series.
+One of the features being independent control of two AODs at once with a single driver system.
+The AODF 6000 driver replaces two drivers and their corresponding amplifiers with a single device consisting of two independent 15 W RF output channels and dual fast parallel interfaces that can simultaneously steer two beams with sequential or preloaded fabrication patterns.
+Thus, the AODF 6000 series drivers can accomplish twice as much as a single RF driver with reduced power consumption, footprint and cost.

-The AODF Dual Driver datasheet is available online here.
+The AODF 6000 series driver datasheet is available online here.

 When considering the overall value of purchasing versus building your own complex beam-steering solution, the in-house expertise of a manufacturer can be a great resource.
 Look for a one-stop shop with technical experts who can advise you on the entire range of system components, with respect to critical details like laser type (wavelength, pulse duration, beam shape) and material properties (thermal, mechanical and optical).
 Building reliable and high-quality AODF beam-steering systems requires mastery of crystal polishing, coatings and transducers, as well as a focus on superior engineering and manufacturing finesse.
 Gooch & Housego, a global leader in its field, offers these capabilities as well as experience in researching, designing, and manufacturing of advanced photonic systems, components and instrumentation for applications in aerospace & defense, industrial, life sciences and scientific research.